How I Work

 My work is based on the following beliefs:

 Everyone has limits and lessons they have learned in life.
 Each person has a unique history, level of tolerance, skills and abilities as well as philosophy or perspective.
-I work within these parameters rather than try to transform people or make them adhere to our beliefs.
+I work within these parameters rather than try to transform people.

 Everyone has the capacity for change.
 The past is a great teacher if people know how to incorporate this learning into creating change in the future.
 The key is knowing change is needed and I help them with the how, when or where to start.